BMEC/BME045-1/readme.md

 3. Click on the `Boards Manager` icon in the left navigation menu.
 4. Search for `esp32` and install `esp32 by Esspressif Systems >3.3.3` (if it fails, try again).
 5. Plug your board into a USB port on your compupter.
-6. Select `ESP32 Family Device` from the `Select Board` drop down at the top of the IDE.
+6. Select `ESP32 Family Device` from the `Select Board` drop down at the top of the IDE OR Plug your device out and in to find the port if the name doesn't show and select `ESP32 Dev Module`.
 7. Click on `Tools/Port` and make sure a COM port is selected with the ESP32 Family Device.
 8. Click on `Tools/Board` and select `ESP32 Wrover Module` - avoid changing any other board settings at this time.
 9. Click on the `Upload` arrow at the top of the IDE to flash the empty script onto the baord.